 What’s this got to do with your baby?
-Well, Everything.
+Well, everything.

 The Moro reflex is why it’s so hard to transfer your sleeping baby to the crib.

-Moro reflex and it’s role in baby sleep
+Moro reflex in babies

 While our babies don’t sleep on treetops anymore, they still think they do.
 When you transfer your baby from your arms to the crib, she feels like she’s about to fall.
-That ‘fallin’ feeling triggers the reflex, waking them up immediately.
+That ‘fallin’ feeling triggers the moro reflex, waking them up immediately.

 Soothing your baby to sleep is half the battle.
 The other half is transferring the baby to the crib or bassinet when they have fallen asleep on your lap while feeding!

-And this time your fight is against gravity.
+And this time, your fight is against gravity.

 Ever wondered why your baby is so sensitive to gravity?
 Like so many other early movements, this isn’t under your cutie’s control either.
-It’s an automatic response triggered due to feeling of falling.
+It’s an automatic response triggered due to the feeling of falling.

 Moro Reflex is this involuntary protective motor response against sudden change of body balance or sudden stimulation.
 The reflex makes sense considering our evolutionary roots as primates.